 The camping guide: the ideal guide for planning a camping trip to the Isle of Wight.
 This guide details a variety of accommodation options and gives a selection of great holiday activity ideas.

-The Sandown and Shanklin guide: a 24-page, pocket-size guide which was developed in partnership with Island 2000 Trust and the Countryside Agency.
-The rural walks and cycle routes detailed in the publication are located within the Islandís many Areas of Outstanding Natural Beauty.
+The Sandown and Shanklin guide: a 24-page, pocket-sized guide developed in partnership with Island 2000 Trust and the Countryside Agency.
+The rural walks and cycle routes detailed in the publication are located within the Island's many Areas of Outstanding Natural Beauty.

-The golf guide: sponsored by Red Funnel, and part of the tourist board's ongoing commitment to promoting the Island as a quality destination for golfing breaks.
-The new 24 page guide provides details on the Islands eight golf courses (Osborne, Ryde, Newport, Shanklin & Sandown, Ventnor, Freshwater Bay, Cowes and Westridge) which vary in size and character and with pars ranging from 58 to 70, all abilities are catered for.
+The golf guide: sponsored by Red Funnel, and part of the ongoing commitment to promoting the Island as a quality destination for golfing breaks.
+The new 24-page guide provides details of the Islands eight golf courses (Osborne, Ryde, Newport, Shanklin and Sandown, Ventnor, Freshwater Bay, Cowes and Westridge) which vary in size and character and have pars ranging from 58 to 70, catering for all abilities.

-The pub walks guide: to appreciate the unspoilt beauty and atmoshpere of the Island, there is no better way than to strike off along a footpath.
-All routes in the official pub walks guide include at least one hospitable pub which serves food and has a beer garden.
+The pub walks guide: to appreciate the unspoilt beauty and atmosphere of the Island, there is no better way than to strike off along a footpath.
+All routes in the official pub walks guide include at least one friendly pub which serves food and has a beer garden.
 Walking routes are all based on designated footpaths.